Navigating the complex

 Title searches ensure the property is free of liens, encumbrances, or ownership disputes before closing.

-Escrow process management
+Escrow process

 Neutral third-party handling of funds guarantees that all contractual conditions are met prior to transfer.